open/close all folders

 - The Legend of Zelda: Ocarina of Time was one of the first video games to do this, showing up in the first dungeon.
 Later games have used the mechanic as well.

-- Ty the Tasmanian Tiger loves this trope, and uses it as often as it can.
+- TY the Tasmanian Tiger loves this trope, and uses it as often as it can.
 Collectable on the level floor?
-You Have to Burn the Web.
+Burn the web.
 Arched doorway?
 Torch it.
 It gets annoying quite quickly, as your fire boomerangs are actually some of your weaker weapons, forcing you to cycle between it and a better one, often while under attack by funnel web spiders.